 Information overload, daily stresses, and rigorous deadlines can put a strain on employees and result in diminished productivity.

 Fortunately, improving our working environment doesn’t have to be as expensive, difficult, or time-consuming as many of us think.
-Here are seven ways you can boost productivity and make your workspace work for you.
+Here are seven ways to boost productivity and make your workspace work.

 Comfort is king when looking to create positive, vibrant workspaces that promote productivity.

-Start with the furniture – go for something strong and durable enough to stand the everyday wear-and-tear yet comfortable and practical enough to reduce the chances of any health problems that may occur as a result of constant use of non-ergonomic office furnishings.
+Start with the furniture – go for something strong and durable enough to stand the everyday wear-and-tear yet comfortable and practical enough to reduce the chances of any health problems resulting from constant use of non-ergonomic office furnishings.

 Photos of family and pets are sure to make any office space look more homely, and so are any other personal items that make the job easier.

-Even the smallest of changes go a long way in creating a working environment that is inspiring and motivating.
+Even the smallest of changes go a long way in creating an inspiring and motivating working environment.

 Something as simple as swapping up the dominant colours in the office can make a big difference when it comes to our mood.